UK's Johnson set to scrap COVID restrictions in England | Health

 UK's Johnson set to scrap COVID restrictions in England

-As Hong Kong builds isolation units and Europe retains social distancing and vaccine rules, Johnson will announce the repeal in England of any pandemic requirements that impinge on personal freedoms, such as self-isolating when positive.
-Just a day after Queen Elizabeth tested positive for the virus, Johnson is also expected to scrap free COVID-19 tests due to the cost, despite warnings from medics and scientists that it will leave the country vulnerable to a new variant.
+British Prime Minister Boris Johnson's "living with COVID" plan, scrapping coronavirus restrictions and cutting access to free tests, drew 11th-hour objections on Monday that it was premature and would leave the country vulnerable to new viral variants.
+As Hong Kong builds isolation units and Europe retains social distancing and vaccine rules, Johnson is moving to repeal in England any pandemic requirements that impinge on personal freedoms, such as self-isolating after a positive COVID test.

 - Country: